 #4: Take CBD

 The CBD industry has exploded in the last few years, in part because of the large body of evidence supporting its stress and anxiety-fighting capabilities.
 CBD is a whole-food supplement typically made from the hemp plant, but it has no psychoactive properties and minimal/zero THC.
+Taking CBD in conjunction with weightlifting or running and improving your diet can be an especially potent stress-fighting trio.
 You can take a few drops of CBD tincture or eat CBD gummies and you will start experiencing stress relief within an hour.